CT83/Rohun-Rohun/README.md

 # Rohun-Rohun
-A platform to create custom AI avatars of yourself
+A platform to create custom AI avatars of yourself.